rwcitek/ddc-datascience/Prework.md

 The purpose of prework is to prepare the student for the rigors of the course as well as expose them to its pace and expectations.
 For the prework, students are encouraged to seek assistance from various sources, including Google, their peers, and other colleagues.
 However, they should only approach the instructor if they need clarification regarding the assignment, not for additional help or guidance.

 Prework is divided into five phases.
 The first four phases are **required**.
 The fifth phase is optional, but is recommended.

-The first day of lecture is on Monday, September 15th, and starts at 8:00am.
+The first day of lecture is on Friday, January 16th, and starts at 8:00am.

 **Due Dates:**
-* Phase 1: 17 days before the start of the bootcamp ( 5pm MT, Friday, August 29th )
+* Phase 1: 14 days before the start of the bootcamp ( 5pm MT, Friday, January 2nd )
-* Phase 2: 12 days before the start of the bootcamp ( 5pm MT, Wednesday, September 3rd )
+* Phase 2: 9 days before the start of the bootcamp ( 5pm MT, Wednesday, January 7th )
-* Phase 3: 10 days before the start of the bootcamp ( 5pm MT, Friday, September 5th )
+* Phase 3: 7 days before the start of the bootcamp ( 5pm MT, Friday, January 9th )
-* Phase 4:  4 days before the start of the bootcamp ( 5pm MT, Thursday, September 11th )
+* Phase 4: 1 day before the start of the bootcamp ( 5pm MT, Thursday, January 15th )
 * Phase 5: Optional

-> NOTE: if you are not able to turn in any of Phase 1-4 before their respective deadlines, please notify the instructor as soon as possible before the deadline.
+> NOTE: if you are not able to turn in any of Phases 1-4 before their respective deadlines, please notify the instructor as soon as possible before the deadline.
 Failure to complete the phases on-time without notifying the instructor will very likely result in you being dropped from the boot camp.